OpenNMT/CTranslate/README.md

 Also see the headers available in the [Tokenizer](https://github.com/OpenNMT/Tokenizer) that are accessible when linking against CTranslate.

-## Unsupported features
+## Supported features

-Some model configurations are currently unsupported:
+CTranslate focuses on supporting model configurations that are likely to be used in production settings.
+It covers models trained with the default options, plus some variants:

-* GRU
+* additional input or output word features
-* deep bidirectional encoder
+* `brnn` encoder (with `sum` or `concat` merge policy)
-* pyramidal deep bidirectional encoder
+* `dot` attention
-* *concat* variant of global attention
+* residual connections
-* bridges other than *copy*
+* no input feeding

 Additionally, CTranslate misses some advanced features of `translate.lua`: